 - Research and Development – the industry should set out clear 5-year periodic research plans to reduce technical and implementation uncertainties.

-GB Rail can be a major contributor toward net zero carbon by 2050.
-The Taskforce has considered a number of pathways toward reducing carbon, which are detailed in the report, what is clear is that significant decarbonisation by 2050 can only be achieved with a balanced and judicious mix of cost effective electrification, coupled with the deployment of targeted battery and hydrogen technology where these are the best solution.
+The Taskforce has considered several pathways toward reducing carbon, which are detailed in the report.
+What is clear is that significant decarbonisation by 2050 can only be achieved with a balanced and judicious mix of cost-effective electrification, coupled with the deployment of targeted battery and hydrogen technology where these are the best solution.